-Also, you need to ensure that the sub is not too close to the router. move it to about at least 8 feet away from the router and move it closer to the soundbar.
+Also, you need to ensure that the sub is not too close to the router. move it to at least 8 feet away from the router and move it closer to the soundbar.

-You want to do this because the signal from the router may interfere with the signal between the soundbar and sub.
+You want to do this because the signal from the router may interfere with the signal between the soundbar and the sub.

 In fact, it is a generally good idea to keep all your WiFi equipment at least 20 feet from the speaker system.
 However, remember, the maximum wireless signal transmission distance is about 33 feet.